 JACK GRAHAM PHOTOGRAPHY WORKSHOPS

-Photography Workshops in stunning locations such as the Eastern Sierra and Death Valley, California; the Sonoran Desert and Monument Valley in Arizona; the Oregon Coast and Columbia River Gorge; Olympic National Park and Whidbey Island in Washington; Iceland and many more. ( Many new locations in 2014!)
+Photography Workshops in stunning locations such as the Eastern Sierra and Death Valley, California; the Sonoran Desert and Monument Valley in Arizona; the Oregon Coast and Columbia River Gorge; Olympic National Park and Whidbey Island in Washington; Iceland, Ireland, China and many more. ( Many new locations in 2014!)

 Overview, information and what to expect on a workshop.....Please scroll down on this page for the schedule

 My photography workshops are designed for the nature and outdoor photographer, no matter what level.
-In 2013 I am entering my 19th year conducting workshops through out the United States.
-My workshops give you, the photographer, more time in the field and participate in informal meetings (discussions include image review, processing information, etc.).
+In 2014 I am entering my 20th year conducting workshops throughout the United States.
+During one of my workshops you will spend photography time in the field and participate in informal meetings (discussions include image review, processing information, etc.).
 We will work on both your technical and creative skills and helping you grow as a photographer.

 I take everybody's styles, levels and expectations into account and provide my total attention and service to your needs.
 My goal is that by the end of our workshop you will come away knowing your photography has moved to a higher level (along with some great images!)